 A local datum aligns its spheroid to fit the earth’s surface in a particular area closely.
 A point on the surface of the spheroid is matched to a specific position on the surface of the earth.
 This point is known as the origin point of the datum.
 The coordinates of the origin point are fixed, and all other points are calculated from it (reference).

 Since 2000, all Australian states and territories have adopted the Geocentric Datum of Australia 1994 (GDA94).
 However, it is essential to note that nothing on the surface of the earth is fixed.
 The earth’s tectonic plates are constantly moving in different directions and at different speeds.
 The Australian plate is moving in a north-easterly direction at a rate of about 7 cm per year.
 This movement means that the latitude and longitude of points in Australia are changing.

-Since the implementation of the GDA94, the Australian plate has moved approximately 1.6 m, and Australia’s coordinates are no longer aligned with Global Navigation Satellite Systems (GNSS) such as GPS.
+Since the implementation of the GDA94, the Australian plate has moved approximately 1.6 m.
+Australia’s coordinates are therefore no longer aligned with Global Navigation Satellite Systems (GNSS) such as GPS.
 To address this issue, as of 15 December 2017, Australia has implemented a new datum known as the Geocentric Datum of Australia 2020 (GDA2020).
 On 1 January 2020, NSW and VIC adopted GDA2020 with other states progressively adopting the new datum.